 Last Updated on November 9, 2023 by AIFS Abroad

-If you’re considering a summer study abroad program in Italy, you’ve come to the right place.
-Here at AIFS Abroad, we offer incredible program options in Rome, Florence, and Milan.
+If you’re considering a summer study abroad program in Ireland, you’ve come to the right place.
+Here at AIFS Abroad, we offer incredible study abroad and international internship program options in Dublin, Galway, Maynooth and Limerick.
 With inclusions such as tuition, housing, insurance, excursions and activities, on-site staff, and emergency support, you’ll have a stress-free global education experience.
-Don’t miss the opportunity to immerse yourself in Italian life and world-renowned cuisine while earning college credits in between spring and fall semester.
+Don’t miss the opportunity to immerse yourself in the inviting Irish culture while earning college credits in between spring and fall semester.
 Are you ready?